ayufan/gitlab-ci-multi-runner/README.md

 * [Issues](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/issues)
 * [Merge Requests](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/merge_requests)

+Contributions are welcome, per the [contribution guidelines](https://gitlab.com/gitlab-org/gitlab-ce/CONTRIBUTING.md) and the contributor license agreements linked to from there.

 #### Closing issues and merge requests

 GitLab is growing very fast and we have a limited resources to deal with reported issues